ttwag/EEC130AB-Electromagnetics/lecture/Reflection_and_Refraction.md

 To find out the reflection and refraction behavior of EM waves, we need to use the boundary condition of the E and H fields.

-## Reflection and Transmission
+## Normal Reflection and Transmission

-**Normal Incidence**: the wave vector k is perpendicular to the surface of the materials' boundary.
+**Normal Incidence**: the wave vector k is **perpendicular** to the surface of the materials' boundary.

-Assume that we have a uniform plane wave traveling in the z direction and passing from medium 1 to medium 2
+Assume that we have a uniform plane wave traveling in the z direction and pas\sing from medium 1 to medium 2

 | | Incident | Reflected | Transmitted |
 |---:| ---:|---:|---:|